michalkmet/xp-orange-minesweeper-test1/NOTES.md

 Pomodoro 3:

 - ✅ DONE create user stories and UATs
-- 🚧 IN PROGRESS User Story 1: Game created
+- ✅ DONE User Story 1: Game created
   As a user, I want to see empty board and Game created message

-- 🚧 IN PROGRESS UAT1.1: When game start, then I should see '+-+-+-+
+- ✅ DONE UAT1.1: When game start, then I should see '+-+-+-+
   | | | |
   +-+-+-+
   | | | |